 Simple English definitions for legal terms

-Read a random definition: privacy law
+Read a random definition: bankruptcy-remote entity

 The Pennsylvania rule is a legal principle that applies to tort cases.
 It states that if someone causes an injury while breaking a law, they must prove that their actions did not directly cause the injury.
 This rule was established in a court case called The Pennsylvania in 1874.